FanFunKat/FanFunKat/README.md

-### Hello, I'm Kate 👋
+### Hello, I'm Kasia 👋

-I'm an architect (of buildings :construction_worker::house_with_garden::smile: ) and a graphic designer by profession.
+I'm a professional architect :construction_worker::house_with_garden::smile: urban planner, and graphic designer.

 In my daily work, I use tools such as: